brian-guerrero/augie-catholic/src/pages/about/chaplain.md

 He was ordained a priest of Jesus Christ on May 25, 2013 and began his priestly service within the Church at Saint Pius X Parish in Rock Island and Jordan Catholic School.

-He also spent a number of year as chaplain of Alleman Catholic High School in Rock Island from 2014-2018.
+He also spent a number of years as chaplain of Alleman Catholic High School in Rock Island from 2014-2018.